Overview

 Recovery and Follow-Up

 Recovery from “scarless” thyroidectomy is usually the same as with traditional surgery, with most patients able to return home the same day or after an overnight stay.
-Mild discomfort in the chin and neck is common and can be managed with over-the-counter pain medications.
+Mild discomfort in the neck is common and can usually be managed with over-the-counter pain medications.
 It is important to follow postoperative care instructions to ensure proper healing.
 After surgery, you will schedule a follow up appointment with your endocrinologist or primary care doctor to check your thyroid function.
 We will schedule an appointment with our office (either virtual or in person) after surgery to check in and review pathology.
-Because many of our patients travel to see us, it is important to make follow up as simple as possible.
-Fortunately, most of our patients will go home the same day, and complications are very rare.
-For that reason, patients are generally able to travel home shortly after surgery.
-Virtual follow up visits can be an efficient way to check in when patients are interested.